Sarosim/photo-locations/README.md

 A go-to place for landscape photographers.
 Once reached a critical mess, advertisement income may be generated.

 #### Promote their web shop of photo equipment and accessories or their services offered
-The owner may run a shop where thye are selling photo equipments (camera, lens, etc... ) or accessories (filters, tripods, cleaning sets, etc...).
+The owner may run a shop where they are selling photo equipments (camera, lens, etc... ) or accessories (filters, tripods, cleaning sets, etc...).
 They may build a webshop integrated around the database, offering relevant products to users.

-Should they have a business around offering photgraphy services, they can advertise themselves, e.g. offering landscape photo courses.
+Should they have a business around offering photography services, they can advertise themselves, e.g. offering landscape photo courses.

 # UX